 Find out much more about this in my article – Do you need shin guards for soccer?

 Shin guards are a necessary piece of equipment for any soccer player.
-In fact, their is really only one scenario where you don’t need to wear shin guards.
+In fact, there is really only one scenario where you don’t need to wear shin guards.

 If you are playing a recreational game of soccer with friends in your backyard or at a park then you can play soccer without shin guards.
 But if you are playing a competitive game of soccer then you must wear shin guards.